Hope Medical Group – Macau, China

 The full-time medical staff of Hope Medical Group consists of two American family physicians.
 Two additional American physicians will be joining the staff in the near future.
 Hope Medical Group provides a family medicine training program for Chinese physicians who have recently graduated from Chinese medical school.
 The number of family medicine residents at Hope is usually five or six.

-Many American medical students and residents have worked at Hope, and the medical staff is very interested in teaching.
+Many American healthcare students and residents have worked at Hope, and the medical staff is very interested in teaching.
 In addition to work at the clinic, students may also participate in mobile clinics that are held in the factories and casinos of Macau.

 Student Lodging & Meals

-Visiting students and residents are housed in apartments owned by the clinic.
+Visiting students and volunteers are housed in apartments owned by the clinic.
 The clinic has Internet access.
 One can purchase meals at local restaurants or can be prepared in the apartments.
 Transportation about Macau is via bus or taxi, which are very inexpensive.
 Give the small size of the island, most people simply prefer to walk.

 Clothing for clinical work is similar to that worn in the United States.
 Slacks or shorts may be worn by women.
 Male physicians do not normally wear ties to work.
 Be sure to bring a white coat and your stethoscope.